 Seed paper is literally paper with seeds in it.
 When this paper is placed on top of soil and watered, it will germinate and begin sprouting seedlings.
 Eventually the paper will decompose and leave the seedlings to grow.

-GATHER AND TEAR PAPER
+STEP ONE: GATHER AND TEAR PAPER

 Gather recyclable paper to make your seed paper, Egg cartons are easy and accessible.
 They have very minimal ink and are great for the garden bed.
 Tear about 5 egg cartons into tiny bits.
 The smaller the bits the better.